Skip to content

 Energy transformation through AI will also feature prominently at the summit.
 AI applications now support predictive maintenance, reservoir modeling, emissions tracking, and autonomous operations within the energy sector.
 OPEC forecasts that the Middle East will supply nearly 60 percent of global oil exports by 2050, placing digital efficiency at the center of long-term planning.
 Leaders from ADNOC, Saudi Aramco Digital, Shell, and SLB are expected to discuss AI use within production and decarbonization strategies.

 Investment strategy forms another discussion point.
 As AI becomes infrastructure-heavy and slower to monetize, traditional unicorn-focused investment models face pressure.
-Machines Can Think 2026 will explore ecosystem-level capital strategies that focus on infrastructure, platforms, and long-term value creation.
-Ethical governance also remains a central theme.
-The UAE has appointed Chief AI Officers across government entities and embedded accountability into AI decision-making.
+Machines Can Think 2026 will explore ecosystem-level capital strategies focused on infrastructure, platforms, and long-term value creation.
+Ethical governance also remains a central theme — the UAE has appointed Chief AI Officers across government entities and embedded accountability into AI decision-making.
 Coordinated oversight supports scalable adoption while maintaining institutional trust.

 Machines Can Think 2026 will host discussions spanning more than 50 topics focused on practical AI deployment, governance frameworks, and economic impact.
-Taking place in Abu Dhabi, the summit places UAE at the center of global AI execution dialogue.
-As AI shifts deeper into public services, energy, education, and investment, the event signals how national coordination now defines progress.
-Machines Can Think 2026 positions the region as a focal point for the next phase of artificial intelligence delivery.
+Taking place in Abu Dhabi with 1,500 experts from over 30 countries, the summit places the UAE at the center of global AI execution dialogue.
+As AI shifts deeper into public services, energy, education, and investment — and with AI projected to add $100 billion to UAE GDP by 2030 — the event signals how national coordination now defines progress in the next phase of artificial intelligence delivery.